watery-desert/loading_animation_widget/README.md

 import 'package:loading_animation_widget/loading_animation_widget.dart';
 ```
 \
 All loading animation APIs are same straight forward.
 There is a static method for each animation inside `LoadingAnimationWidget` class, which returns the Object of that animation.
 Both `size` and `color` are required some animations need more than one color.
-The optional `time` parameter is in `int` and it's in milliseconds.
-The default time is most suitable time but you can still change it.

 Loading animation with one `color`
 ```dart